Strážnice: History

 The area has been inhabited since time immemorial.
 Items from the Neolithic Linear Pottery culture have been found here.

 The first written mention of Strážnice is from 1302.
 A water castle guarding the Hungarian border was built here after 1260.
-In the 13th century, Strážnice was acquired by the lords of Kravaře.
+In the 13th century, Strážnice was acquired by the Lords of Kravaře.
 Petr Strážnický of Kravaře contributed to the prosperity of the town and expanded the Strážnice estate After the town was severely damaged in the Hussite Wars, it recovered and expanded during the rule of Jiří of Kravaře.

 In the early 16th century, the Strážnice estate was bought by the Zierotin family.
 During their rule, Strážnice achieved its greatest prosperity.
 The town was fortified and the old castle was rebuilt to a Renaissance residence.
 At the beginning of the 17th century, it was one of the most populated and most important Moravian towns.

 In 1605, Strážnice was burned down by Stephen Bocskai and his army and many people were killed.
 During the Thirty Years' War, the town further suffered and was repeatedly ravaged.
-In 1628, Strážnice was bought by František Magnis and the catholicization of the town began.
+In 1628, Strážnice was bought by František Magnis and the catholicisation of the town began.
 A large fire in 1652, plague epidemics in 1680, and another Hungarian raid in 1683 caused the decline of the estate and the town lost its former significance.